 Auto Tracking Company Leaks Hundreds of Thousands of Records Online

-The repository contained over a half of a million records with logins / passwords, emails, VIN (vehicle identification number), IMEI numbers of GPS devices and other data that is collected on their devices, customers and auto dealerships.
-Interestingly, exposed database also contained information where exactly in the car the tracking unit was hidden.
+The repository we mentioned above had records of over half of a million logins and passwords, emails, IMEIs of GPS devices, VIN (vehicle identification number), and other information collected on their devices like customers or auto dealerships.
+What’s curious, the exposed database also had the data where the tracking unit was hidden precisely in the car.

 What was discovered?

-A Backup Folder called “accounts” contained 540,642 ID numbers, account information that included many plate & vin numbers, emails, hashed passwords, IMEI numbers and more.
+A Backup Folder called “accounts” held the record of 540,642 ID numbers, information about accounts including many plates and VINs, hashed passwords, IMEI numbers, emails, and more.